TJ-CSCCG/tongji-undergrad-thesis-typst/README-EN.md

 ### Online Web App

-Please open [https://typst.app/universe/package/tongji-undergrad-thesis](https://typst.app/universe/package/tongji-undergrad-thesis) and click `Create project in app` , or choose `Start from a template`in the Web App, and choose `tongji-undergrad-thesis`.
+Please open [https://typst.app/universe/package/paddling-tongji-thesis](https://typst.app/universe/package/paddling-tongji-thesis) and click `Create project in app` , or choose `Start from a template`in the Web App, and choose `paddling-tongji-thesis`.

 And then, please upload **all** fonts from [https://github.com/TJ-CSCCG/tongji-undergrad-thesis-typst/tree/fonts/fonts](https://github.com/TJ-CSCCG/tongji-undergrad-thesis-typst/tree/fonts/fonts) to the root directory of the project in the Web App.